General advice on Seed Sowing (more details in Polytunnel diary)

 If you buy things like rhubarb, asparagus or Seakale roots in those plastic packs in garden centres - pot them up in a nice free draining compost immediately you get them home as they're expensive and may well rot in the packets if you wait until outside conditions are suitable.
 Then you can plant them out in a few weeks when the soil is warmer.

 (As an aside I couldn't believe it a couple of years ago when I saw a gardening writer described as 'organic' actually recommending the use of glyphosate to get rid of Jerusalem artichokes!
-And another very well-known 'organic expert' who had Unwins 'GrowSure' seed which is pre-treated with fungicide among his seed packets - his seed box was pictured in a gardening magazine!
+And another very well-known 'organic expert' who had Unwins 'GrowSure' seed which is pre-treated with fungicide among the seed packets in his seed box which was pictured in a gardening magazine!
 I wouldn't dream of using those!
 No wonder people are confused about what is allowed in organic growing!)

 As I mentioned in the sowing details - you can also still plant 'spring planting' varieties of garlic too.
 Or if the soil is too wet - just pop them into some modules to root or pot them up into small pots for future planting.